 Your camera sensor is one of the most important parts of your camera.
 It captures the light so that an image can be formed.
 It can be damaged by dust, scratches, or other environmental factors.
-While there are circumstances where you can tell that it is damaged by looking at it, there are also times where you can’t tell.
+While there are circumstances where you can tell that it is damaged by looking at it, there are also times when you can’t tell.
 However, there are ways to find out.

 What Are the Signs of a Damaged Camera Sensor?

 The main sign that your camera sensor is damaged is seeing a multi-colored stripe across the screen in your viewfinder.
-You might see red spots on video, or you could see black or gray spots if your sensor is dirty.
+You might see red spots on the video, or you could see black or gray spots if your sensor is dirty.
 If your images have any kind of lines or spots on them, you probably have a damaged camera sensor.